EMIjess/evalwaterfallr/README.md

 Permuted Values
 ---------------

-This package greatly simplifies creating permuted values (compared to doing the matrix calculations in, say Excel).
+This package greatly simplifies creating permuted values (compared to doing the matrix calculations in a spreadsheet application, such as MS Excel).
 The function `waterfallPrep()` calculates the tables for no permutation (as shown above), gross permutation, and net permutation all at the same time, unless output is otherwise defined.

 ``` r
 library(evalwaterfallr)